Cross-Domain Underwater Image Enhancement Guided by No-Reference Image Quality Assessment: A Transfer Learning Approach: Method

 \subsection{Transfer Learning Framework}

 Our transfer learning framework is illustrated in \cref{fig:two}.
 First, a pre-trained model, UIR-Net, is trained on a reference dataset by minimizing the pixel-level loss \( \mathcal{L}_{\text{pix}} \) and the Pearson correlation loss \( \mathcal{L}_{\text{cor}} \) to learn the mapping from degraded images to pseudo labels \( I^* \), thereby obtaining a basic enhancement network.
-Next, UIR-Net is used to generate pseudo labels for the fine-tuning dataset, providing an initial mapping for the fine-tuning stage. we use MUSIQ \cite{article61} as our above-water NR-IQA to score the generated pseudo labels, obtaining the initial reference quality score \( Q_{\text{reference}} \).
+Next, UIR-Net is used to generate pseudo labels for the fine-tuning dataset, providing an initial mapping for the fine-tuning stage.
+For quality assessment of non-reference images, \cite{article60} indicates that the deep learning-based MUSIQ \cite{article61} is highly reliable; thus, we use MUSIQ \cite{article61} as our above-water NR-IQA to score the generated pseudo labels, obtaining the initial reference quality score \( Q_{\text{reference}} \).

 During the fine-tuning stage, we construct a wrapper that integrates UIR-Net with the above-water NR-IQA model.
 The network parameters of the NR-IQA model are frozen and do not participate in the updating process.
 Finally, the pre-trained model is fine-tuned by minimizing the following total loss: